Just released!: Fault Lines

 Instead she stumbles on two young people facing crises of their own.
 Injured in a terrible accident on her way to her fiesta de quinceañera, Jewel appears to have one foot in this life and one in the next--while Nicky is reeling from a spectacular failure to resolve his own existential problem.
 The companions must succeed or fail together, navigating not only a war zone but each one’s relationship to death and life.

 In her thirty-four years, Catherine had rarely flown by herself, and she’d never had a window seat.
-She pressed her forehead and fingertips, like a child, against the airplane window’s thick double panes, gazing at the coastline of white sands and waters of impossible emerald.
+She pressed her forehead and fingertips, like a child, against the airplane window’s thick pane, gazing at the coastline of white sands and waters of impossible emerald.
 When she stepped out the door of the six-seater, completing the hour-long hop from Panama City, a hot, wet wall hit her face.
 She wanted to laugh.
 As she crossed the tarmac to the airport building, a man in line behind her said, “Hace un calor de los diablos.”
 Hot as hell.
 Catherine was pleased: she could understand him.
 These were her initial impressions of Santa María: the joy of the flight; the surprise of the climate; the tiny triumph of comprehending a little bit of Spanish.

 Her thoughts took a darker turn as she joined the queue to pass through customs.
 A poster on the wall showed a photo of a little girl leaning on a single crutch, the stump of one leg wrapped in a cast.
 The slogan beneath read, “Niña herida por una mina del FUSaLi… ¿y SUS derechos humanos?”